vtexdocs/dev-portal-content/docs/guides/Integration Guides/catalog-integration/how-to-create-a-specification.md

 }
 [/block]

-[block:callout]
-{
-  "type": "info",
-  "body": "This request is only valid to one specification at a time.
-To register multiple values to one specification, you will need to create a request for each one of the values."
+>ℹ️ This request is only valid to one specification at a time.
+To register multiple values to one specification, you will need to create a request for each one of the values.
-}
-[/block]

 ## Associating a Specification

 Once you have created a specification, and if needed added a value to it, you will associate the specification with a product or an SKU.